tschuehly/htmx-supabase-spring-boot-starter/README.md

 from auth.users;
 ````

-After executing this sql, this account has the ability to set the roles of other users.
+After executing this SQL, this account can set the roles of other users.

 ````html